 Physical Assistants must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Physical Assistants need abilities such as problem sensitivity, deductive reasoning, and inductive reasoning in order to perform their job at a high level.
+For example, Physical Assistants need abilities such as oral comprehension, problem sensitivity, and deductive reasoning in order to perform their job at a high level.
 The list below shows several important abilities for Physical Assistants, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.

-Physical Assistants frequently use skills like critical thinking, reading comprehension, and judgment and decision making to perform their job effectively.
+Physical Assistants frequently use skills like reading comprehension, critical thinking, and active listening to perform their job effectively.
 The list below shows several critical skills for Physical Assistants, ranked by their relative importance.

 The information provided on this page is adapted from data and descriptions published by the U.S. Department of Labor, Employment and Training Administration under the CC BY 4.0 license.
 TraitLab has modified some information for ease of use and reading, and the U.S. Department of Labor, Employment, and Training Administration has not approved, endorsed, or tested these modifications.